-Ben Affleck’s Life Reportedly ‘Falling Apart:’ Jennifer Garner & Batman Shockers
+Ben Affleck’s Life Reportedly ‘Falling Apart’: Jennifer Garner & Batman Shockers

 Now, Jennifer is preparing to make that breakup final by filing for divorce, according to Us Weekly.
 Garner’s preparations to file for divorce are taking place almost two years after the announcement of their split.

 Now both 44, Jennifer and Ben first met on the set of Pearl Harbor in 2001, turning their relationship into a loving romance during their work in Daredevil in 2003.
-The couple wed in June 2005 and now share three children, ranging in age from Violet, 11, to Seraphina, 8, and Samuel, 4.
+The couple wed in June of 2005 and now share three children, ranging in age from Violet, 11, to Seraphina, 8, and Samuel, 4.

 “No matter what happens, Ben and Jen are committed to raising their family as one unit and will continue to do so as it has worked for them,” an insider told Us.